marknagelberg/llm_repo_assistant/README.md

 # LLM Repo Assistant

-LLM Repo Assistant provides an API for a Language Model (LLM) to interact with your code repository and dramatically increase your productivity as a developer.
+LLM Repo Assistant provides an API for a Language Model (LLM) to interact with a target code repository and dramatically increase your productivity as a developer.
 The API enables an LLM to view the directory structure, read files, write files, execute tests, get language-specific code summaries, and write language-specific code.

-It is designed to be usable as a ChatGPT plugin, allowing you do leverage the power of ChatGPT to edit your repo from within ChatGPT.
+It is designed to be usable as a ChatGPT plugin, allowing you do leverage the power of ChatGPT to edit a repo from within ChatGPT.
+It can of course also work with any LLM that is able to understand and interact with HTTP APIs.

 ## WARNING

 This is in early stages of development.
 It provides the LLM with read and write access to your repo, so use at your own risk.
-Be sure to track your repo with version control so you can revert unwanted changes from the LLM and also create a backup of your repo.
+Be sure to track your repo with version control so you can revert unwanted changes from the LLM and also create a full backup of your repo.

 ## Features